meg768/rpi-ws281x/README.md

 This is a npm module for connecting a Raspberyy Pi to Neopixel strips.
 It uses the library from **jgarff** https://github.com/jgarff/rpi_ws281x.

-You may also check out another npm module https://www.npmjs.com/package/rpi-ws281x-native.x
+You may also check out another npm module https://www.npmjs.com/package/rpi-ws281x-native.

+The module **rpi-ws281x-native** is excellent and does the job well.
+The reason I created this npm module is that I had a problem with my hardware and had to start from scratch and did not know where the problem was.

 ## Installation